Teeth Misalignment: Malocclusion Types, Causes & Fixes

 Genetics

-Overbites may run in the family as a hereditary trait.
-Therefore, if your family has a history of it, there's a high chance that you'll exhibit the same dental condition.
+Overbites can be hereditary.
+If your family has a history of dental misalignment like overbites, there's a high chance you may have the same condition.

 Teeth grinding